Fastly Inc. (FSLY) Review – Making Smarter Decisions

 Fastly Inc. (FSLY) Insider Activity

-A total of 113 insider transactions have happened at Fastly Inc. (FSLY) in the last six months, with sales accounting for 89 and purchases happening 24 times.
-The most recent transaction is an insider sale by Bergman Artur, the company’s Chief Architect, Exec.
-Chair.
-SEC filings show that Bergman Artur sold 14,423 shares of the company’s common stock on Mar 01 at a price of $76.22 per share for a total of $1.1 million.
-Following the sale, the insider now owns 0.34 million shares.
+A total of 120 insider transactions have happened at Fastly Inc. (FSLY) in the last six months, with sales accounting for 85 and purchases happening 35 times.
+The most recent transaction is an insider purchase by Abdiel Capital Management, LLC, the company’s 10% Owner.
+SEC filings show that Abdiel Capital Management, LLC bought 500,000 shares of the company’s common stock on Mar 08 at a price of $65.41 per share for a total of $32.71 million.
+Following the purchase, the insider now owns 11.35 million shares.